- Primary Sources

 HPER - Sr. Paper Students

-continue to add relevant terms to your search query.
-Consider alternative terms, abbreviations, narrower terms, broader
+you research, continue to add relevant terms to your search:

 Interlibrary Loan Request Form

-- Be certain to determine that the ORU Library does not own the item you need BEFORE requesting it through interlibrary loan.
+- Determine that the ORU Library does not own the item you need BEFORE requesting it through interlibrary loan.

 - Pick up your items at the circulation desk.